HBS-Urosystem/urosystem.kit2/cms/blocks/shop/shop-5pcs.en.md

       * Other countries: 15 days
     subhead: ""
   - type: article
-    subhead: ""
+    subhead: "DUE TO THE COVID PANDEMIC DELIVERY CAN BE LONGER THAN USUAL."
     anchor: ""
-    text: "#### DUE TO THE COVID PANDEMIC DELIVERY CAN BE LONGER THAN USUAL."
 ---